CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

 **Valid Input Format:**
 - Must be a string
 - Four octets separated by dots
-- Each octet must be between 0-255
+- Each octet must be between 0 and 255
 - No leading zeros allowed
 - No spaces allowed